 An alkaline battery adapter is supplied with each instrument.
-The adapter (part number 059-3052-000) accepts four AA alkaline batteries (use only Duracell MN1500 or Energizer E91) and provides approximately 12 hours of operation.
-(An optional rechargeable lithium-ion battery pack is also available.)
+The adapter (part number 059-3052-000) accepts four AA alkaline batteries (use only Duracell MN1500) and provides approximately 12 hours of operation.
+The adapter is intended to be used in emergency situations when there is no time to charge the Li-ion battery pack.